Monge-Kantorovich distance for PDEs: the coupling method: Introduction

 \section{Introduction}

-It is usual to study the well-posedness, stability and large-time behavior of stochastic processes (e.g. solutions to Stochastic Differential Equations) by using coupling methods: we consider two such processes, with different initial conditions, driven by {\it suitably correlated} randomness, and we measure the $\varrho$-Monge-Kantorovich distance $d_{\varrho}$ between their distributions.
+It is usual to study the well-posedness, stability and large-time behavior of stochastic processes (e.g. solutions to Stochastic Differential Equations) by using coupling methods: we consider two such processes, with different initial conditions, driven by {\it suitably correlated} randomness, and we measure the $\varrho$-transport cost $\cT_{\varrho}$ between their distributions.

 \vip